lwood54/science-website-gatsby/README.md

       Then create a different query that I might use in a file so specifically load one image, and use the filter / relativePath that was confirmed in the other query

       NOTE: It does appear that these queries can get messed up if an additional resolve is created ahead of the currently used resolves

+## Additional Error Point

+1. Make sure to notice {} usage when using spread operator for the childImageSharp {}